Ebdsaleh/Rust-Projects/README.md

-# Rust-Projects
+# Rust Http 1.1 webserver
-Projects I've made in Rust.
+Basic implementation of an HTTP version 1.1 Webserver in Rust